Luckygyana/Image-Position-Editing/README.md

 2. Install the required dependencies:
     ```sh
     pip install -r requirements.txt
+    python -m pip install -r lama/requirements.txt
     ```

+3. Download the model checkpoints provided in [big-lama](https://disk.yandex.ru/d/ouP6l8VJ0HpMZg), and put them into `./pretrained_models`.
+For simplicity, you can also go [here](https://drive.google.com/drive/folders/1ST0aRbDRZGli0r7OVVOQvXtadMCuWXg?usp=sharing), directly download [pretrained_models](https://drive.google.com/drive/folders/1wpY-upCo4GIW4wVPnlMh_ym779lLIG2A?usp=sharing), put the directory into `./` and get `./pretrained_models`.

 ## Usage

-The `ImageEditor` script can be used from the command line to perform various image processing tasks.
+The `Image-Position-Editing` script can be used from the command line to perform various image processing tasks.
 Below are the common arguments and task-specific arguments.

 ### Common Arguments